Word learning: make it part of your daily life, and it comes naturally. 10 tips to get there and keep going, with little effort

 Finally: keep moving to learn more words

-When you use Google translate for your daily word learning, always type in the complete sentence or at least a group of words.
-Just like people, Google needs context to be able to give you the right translation.
+When you use Google Translate for your daily word learning, always type in the complete sentence or at least a group of words.
+Just like people, translation machines need context to be able to give you the right translation.

-Store newly learned words in your phone, and reread them with intervals of one day, then of several days, and thereafter several weeks- up to three months.
+Store newly learned words in your phone, and reread them with intervals of one day, then of several days, and after that several weeks- up to three months.
 Research has proved that you need to hear/read/write/say a word seven times before it is stored in your memory.

 Conclusion